Tesla ends 'Spartan diet,' seeks up to US$2.3 billion from share, debt issues

 Tesla ended its first quarter with US$2.2 billion in cash.
 In 2019, it expects capital expenditures of US$2 billion to US$2.5 billion and about US$2.5 billion to US$3 billion annually for 2020 and 2021.

-Throughout its history, Tesla has raised funds through bank loans, equity sales, convertible notes, a junk bond sale, securitisation of its vehicle leases and solar asset-backed notes.
+Throughout its history, Tesla has raised funds through bank loans, equity sales, convertible notes, a junk bond sale, securitization of its vehicle leases and solar asset-backed notes.

 Convertible bonds, which permit an issuer to repay creditors in new stock rather than cash if certain conditions are met, have been among Tesla's most preferred vehicles for raising capital.
 They typically allow a borrower to raise capital at a lower interest rate than an ordinary bond because the investor has the potential for a greater return should the conversion terms be met.